dudfoKim/ETRI_openCV/README.md

 ********************************************************************

-update file, testing video by this project (ver : 1st, February, 2017)
+1. update file, testing video by this project : 'check_some video.mp4' (ver : 1st, February, 2017)

-=> recommend the download 'check_some video.mp4' file